openstack-archive/fuel-docs/pages/operations/2410-galera-autorebuild.rst

     then the script enters the autorebuild phase; otherwise it is skipped.

-  - The script checks for the status of the current node, If it is syncronized with the quorum, the procedure stops;
+  - The script checks for the status of the current node, If it is synchronized with the quorum, the procedure stops;
     otherwise, the latest epoch takes place
     as a Corosync variable parameter for the selected node.